akatie/simpleknowledgeservice/fuseki/README.md

   2. Make a directory for your SKS database mkdir dbs mkdir dbs/sks
+  3. Run the 'loadSchemes.sh' script in this directory
-  3. Go into the apache-jena-fuseki-* directory and run fuseki in the background (or in a separate shell) fuseki -
+  4. Go into the apache-jena-fuseki-* directory and run fuseki (in the background or do in a separate shell) fuseki-server --update --loc /....../dbs/sksdb /sks &
-  4. Return to this directory and run the 'loadSchemes.sh' script in this directory
+  5. Run python drugRecipes.py to see queries in action

 For more details, see the http://jena.apache.org/documentation

-Then run drugRecipes.py